mihirlad55/LadOS/README.md

-# arch-install
+# LadOS

-Install and setup scripts for Arch Linux
+This repo contains setup/install scripts to install a heavily-riced version of Arch Linux.